dabrahams/standard/README.md

     }
     ```

     The method `Vector2.scaled(by:)` has an explicit `let` implementation, an explicit `inout` implementation and a synthesized `sink` implementation.
 The method `Vector2.dot(_:)` has an implicit `let` implementation.
-The method `Vector2.transpose` has an implicit `inout` implementation and a synthesized `sink` implementation.
+The method `Vector2.transpose` has an implicit `inout` implementation.

-8. A bodiless method declaration or a method declaration that contains a bodiless method implementation defines a trait method requirement and may only appear at trait scope.
-A bodiless static method declaration defines a static trait method requirement and may only appear at trait scope.

 ### 3.4.4.
 Method implementations

-1. Method implementations have the form:
+1. A method implementation is a function implementation defined in a method.
+It may be defined implicitly or explicitly (see Method declarations).
+Explicit method implementations have the form:

     ```ebnf
     method-impl ::=